oracle/python-cx_Oracle/doc/src/cursor.rst

 .. attribute:: Cursor.rowcount

-    This read-only attribute specifies the number of rows that have currently been fetched from the cursor (for select statements) or that have been affected by the operation (for insert, update and delete statements).
+    This read-only attribute specifies the number of rows that have currently been fetched from the cursor (for select statements), that have been affected by the operation (for insert, update, delete and merge statements), or the number of successful executions of the statement (for PL/SQL statements).

 .. attribute:: Cursor.rowfactory